 Tip: Try to avoid chaining and slip stitching in the border, rather work a dc in the border to join.
 This avoids uneven borders because if you do sl st in the border, you usually have to continue slip stitching up the ch to obtain sp for the next mesh.

 As you work up to the motifs, insert your hook in the st where you want the join to be, sc, then continue with your chs and hdc (or dc), trying to keep your rows lined up as much as possible.
 You can sl st over the back of the motif to get to the other side or you can work the area in between, tie off and work the next area, whichever you prefer.

 By starting with a simple square shaped net, you will quickly gain an understanding of how the background is applied.
-The hardest thing for some will be re-learning how to position your hands and hold your hook because with everything pinned in place, it limits your movement so rather than bringing the work to you, you have to accommodate it.
-Try not to pull at the motifs, rather, turn the workspace 180 degrees, one row will feel natural and the next… awkward.
+The hardest thing for some will be re-learning how to position your hands and hold your hook because with everything pinned in place, it limits your movement.
+Rather than bringing the work to you, you have to accommodate it.
+Try not to pull at the motifs, instead, turn the workspace 180 degrees, one row will feel natural and the next… awkward.
 Later on, maybe on the next project, you can experiment with doing a cluster stitch, picot trellis, bullion stitch or clones knot.

-2nd Row: sc in the 2nd ch from hook, *ch 2, picot (ch 4, sc in 4th ch from hook) [or clones knot: ch 5-7, yarn over-yarn under to catch one loop until you reach 7-14 loops on hook, yo, pull through all loops, ch 1 to secure], ch 3, picot, ch 2, sk 6, sc in the 7th ch, *repeat to end.
+2nd Row: sc in the 2nd ch from hook, *ch 2, picot (ch 4, sc in 4th ch from hook) [or clones knot: ch 5, yarn over-pivot hook 360 degrees-yarn under to catch one loop until you reach 7-14 loops on hook, yo, pull through all loops, ch 1 to secure, sl st or sc in ch], ch 3, picot, ch 2, sk 6, sc in the 7th ch, *repeat to end.
 Turn.

 Note how wide the stitch is: 7 chains (2, 3, and 2) with two picots; that is why smaller thread is used.